-Early detection of nearsightedness is important.
-If discovered early, myopia control measures can be started to slow the progression of nearsightedness.
-This is important because high levels of myopia can increase the risk of developing serious eye problems later in life, such as glaucoma and retinal detachment.
+Some children who develop progressive myopia at a young age can go on to develop high myopia — a severe level of nearsightedness.
+These elevated levels of myopia increase the risk of developing serious eye problems later in life, such as glaucoma, macular degeneration and retinal detachment.